Kulbartsch/AStaticWebSiteGenerator/README.md

 ## Inline formating

-Used to format text within a line line, using 2 or 3 strings for begin, end and middle when needed.
+Used to format text within a line, using 2 or 3 strings for begin, end and middle when needed.

 | Function | Default Char | Variables | Example |
 | -------- | ------------ | -------- | ------- |